katekaranets/candidate-task-angular/README.md

 This is a simple Angular-based application that demonstrates various concepts such as state management using NgRx, reactive forms, and Angular Material for UI components.

+The application has been evaluated using the WAVE tool to verify accessibility compliance.

 ---

 ## Getting Started